 You can also download our full Youth and Educator Activity Guide for Times of Social Distancing.

 Our partner NAMI offers NAMI Basics.
-This 6-session education program is for parents, caregivers and other family who care for youth (ages 22 and younger) who are experiencing mental health symptoms.
+This 6-session education program is for parents, caregivers, and other family members who care for youth (ages 22 and younger) who are experiencing mental health symptoms.
 Learn more.

 Connect with Us